This microsite promotes Cottonelle's #LetsTalkBums Twitter campaign and features a haiku writing contest in conjuction with the Dad 2.0 Summit.

 Science Games for Kids

 Our game development gurus are working closely with researchers at Rice's Center for Technology in Teaching and Learning to create online educational games.
-Rice is using the games to increase students' science and health knowledge and to inspire those students to pursue careers in science.
+These games are designed to inspire students to pursue careers in science.

 ONLY IN HOUSTON